friendsofstrandseq/mosaicatcher-pipeline/README.md

   7. Visualization of results using custom R plots (included)

+## System requirements

+This workflow is meant to be run in a Unix-based operating system (tested on Ubuntu 18.04).

+However, several [Docker](https://docker.com) images are available for portability (see Installation).

+Minimum system requirements vary based on the use case.
+The whole pipeline can be run in a notebook (8GB RAM, 4 cores, 3GHz CPUs), but we highly recommend running it in a server environment with 32+GB RAM and 24 cores.

 ## Installation

 Choose one of many ways to install and run this workflow, from *easiest to use* to *most flexible*: